Onsite Basic Life Support (BLS) Certification Courses

-BLS Certification and Career Advancement
+Onsite Basic Life Support Certification and Career Advancement

 BLS training is more than just a good idea — it can even help you go further in your medical career.
 Doctors and nurses are required to obtain BLS certification, but there are many other jobs in which BLS certification is either required or preferable:

-- Medical Assistant: These professionals can be found in many doctors’ offices and hospitals, performing functions such as taking vital signs, taking medical histories, giving injections and more.
+- Medical Assistant: These professionals can be found in many doctors’ offices and hospitals, performing functions such as taking vital signs, taking medical histories, giving injections, and more.
 Though they don’t often deal with life-threatening situations, it’s good to have a BLS-certified medical assistant on hand in case of emergencies.

 - Dentist: BLS certification is required for dentists, and depending on the Dental Board in your state, getting recertified may count toward your Continuing Education requirements.

-- EMT and Paramedic: BLS certification is of course required for EMTs, and paramedics often begin with BLS certification before getting more advanced training.
+- EMT and Paramedic: BLS certification is, of course, required for EMTs, and paramedics often begin with BLS certification before getting more advanced training.

 - Police and Firefighters: As “professional rescuers,” firefighters are required to have BLS certification.
 And while police officers don’t usually need medical techniques, they are often the first on the scene of an accident or an attack.
 Depending on the state, police officers are often required to obtain CPR, First Aid, First Aid certification, and BLS certification.